mendersoftware/mender-docs/01.Get-started/04.Deploy-a-docker-compose-update/docs.md

 #### Update your composition using delta

 !
-This section requires [xdelta3](https://github.com/jmacd/xdelta) to be ! installed on both your workstation and your device.
-Please make sure that ! this dependency is installed before proceeding.
+In this chapter the commands are executed on the **workstation**

 Now that your Docker composition is running on the device, it is time to upgrade the Traefik container to the next version.
-Create a new manifest directory and bump gateway service to `traefik:v2.10`:
+Create a new manifest directory and update the gateway service to `traefik:v2.10`:

 ```bash
 VERSION="v2.10"